-Agreements will be made on how these pupils can be referred for support drawn from a range of education and training support services available locally.
-The school will share the relevant data on these pupils with the LA and local education and training providers where support costs may be required, such as care leavers and pupils who are eligible for FSM.
+Agreements will be made on how these students can be referred for support drawn from a range of education and training support services available locally.
+The school will share the relevant data on these students with the LA and local education and training providers where support costs may be required, such as care leavers and students who are eligible for FSM.

-The school will ensure that pupils understand the programmes available to support them and the financial costs associated with staying in post-16 FE.
-To support pupils who are likely to need support with post-16 participation costs, such as those with
+The school will ensure that students understand the programmes available to support them and the financial costs associated with staying in post-16 further education.
+To support students who are likely to need support with post-16 participation costs, such as those with SEND, the school will work with the LA and local post-16 education or training providers to share student data and ensure these students receive such support.